 Lay out the middle section so that everything is flat and the tees on the ends of the 8” pipes are vertical.
 This may require tightening or loosening pieces.
 Now screw a 10” pipe into the top of each of the four tees.

 Attach flanges to the tops of the 10” pipes.
-This is where the legs secure to the table.
+This is where the legs secure to the island.

 Position the legs flange-side down on the bottom of the butcher block.
-Manipulate the pipes until there’s an equal distance between each flange and the edge of the table.
+Manipulate the pipes until there’s an equal distance between each flange and the edge of the island.
 Mark with a pencil.
-Using a power drill/driver, secure each flange to the table with 1 ½” screws.
+Using a power drill/driver, secure each flange to the island with 1 ½” screws.

 The butcher block is made of maple, which is a pretty tough wood.
 I didn’t find it necessary to pre-drill the screw holes, but if you prefer to pre-drill—you’ll find the screws go in a bit easier (while virtually eliminating the chance for splitting).